boylesoftware/x2node-ws-resources/README.md

 * `recordTmpl` - The record template submitted with the call.
 * `parentQuerySpec` - If dependent record (the endpoint URI includes parent record id), this is the query specification for a fetch DBO used by the handler to fetch the parent record and that way verify that the parent record exists.
 The default query specification only fetches the parent record id property and also locks the parent record (and all of its parents) in shared mode.
 * `parentQueryParams` - Parameters for the `parentQuerySpec`.
+* `lockCollections` - Array of record type names to lock exclusively before proceeding.
+By default, only the main record type is included.
+The `prepareCreate` hook may add more names into this array to lock the collections if modification of those collections is a side effect of the call.
 * `parentRecord` - Parent record fetched by the DBO constructed using `parentQuerySpec`.

 The hooks are: